One of the most wonderful things about cycle touring and bikepacking is this:

-And you get to decide on your own focus for travel, rather than feigning interest in what guidebooks assume everyone should be interested in.
+And you get to decide on your own focus for travel, rather than feigning interest in what guidebooks and travel blogs assume everyone must be interested in.

-Pedalling requires no refuelling facilities other than a grocery store every few days.
-Unlike motorists, you can easily carry enough ‘fuel’ for weeks on end while you follow your nose.
+Pedalling requires no services or facilities other than a grocery store every few days and a regular supply of drinking water.
+Unlike motorists, you can easily carry enough ‘fuel’ for days – even weeks – while you follow your nose.

-Carrying a tent means that, rather than worrying about finding a hotel or hostel each day, you can sleep anywhere for free – the further away from hotels and hostels, the better.
+Carrying a tent means that, rather than worrying about finding a hotel or hostel each day, you can wild camp anywhere for free – in fact, the further away from hotels and hostels, the better.

-And bus routes become things to be actively avoided, rather than impositions on where your explorations take you.
+And bus routes become things to be actively avoided, rather than limitations on where your curiosity might take you.

-Alternatively, choose a specialised off‐road touring bike – such as a fatbike or bikepacking rig – and reap the rewards in that particular niche.
-Common touring wisdom holds that the smaller the road, the more rewarding the experience, and the further from the tourist trail, the more authentic the local welcome.
+Common cycle touring wisdom holds that the smaller the road, the more rewarding the experience, and the further from the tourist trail, the more authentic the local welcome.

 Whether you’re riding through the green and pleasant lands of England, the towering peaks of the Himalayas, the rainforests of South East Asia, or the deserts of Saharan Africa, bicycle travel invites you to hunt down intrigue on the roadside the world over.